Leto-gg/documentation/gateway-api/gateway-api-doc.md

 ## Accessing IPFS via HTTP

-IPFS data is easy to get using any IPFS HTTP gateway, since IPFS is a decentralized peer-to-peer network.
+IPFS data is easy to get especially when using a IPFS HTTP gateway, since IPFS is a decentralized peer-to-peer network.
 In this guide, we'll use Leto.gg's gateway, which is built on the Web3.Storage Superfast Gateway.
 Alongside giving you your data, it offers anonymous metrics.

 When you [store data with the web3.storage client](https://web3.storage/docs/how-tos/store/), the put method spits back an [IPFS content identifier (CID)](https://docs.ipfs.io/concepts/content-addressing/) string.
 This CID leads to an IPFS directory full of files you sent via the put method.